thegetty/quire-docs/content/docs-v1/site-deploy.md

 1. If you haven't already, create a repository for your project on GitHub.

-2. To proceed with deployment, you will need to add two files to your repository: `netlify.toml` and `package.json`.
-[Download them](/downloads/site-deploy.zip), add them to your repo, and merge changes before proceeding.

-3. Log in to [Netlify](https://app.netlify.com/).
+2. Log in to [Netlify](https://app.netlify.com/).
 On the “Team Overview” page, click the button that says “Add new site” and then choose "Import an exisitng project".

-4. Next you'll want to “Connect to Git Provider.”
+3. Next you'll want to “Connect to Git Provider.”
 Choose the option that best fits your project.
 You may be asked to "Authorize Netlify".

-5. If you see “no repositories found” you will be prompted to configure Netlify on GitHub.
+4. If you see “No repositories found” you will be prompted to configure Netlify on GitHub.

-6. Once this configuration is complete, choose the repository and the branch you would like to preview.
+5. Once this configuration is complete, choose the repository and the branch you would like to preview.

-7. For the "Basic build settings," you can leave the "Base directory" blank.
-Set `npm run build` as the "Build command" and `_site` as the "Publish directory".
+6. Set the "Build command" as `npx @thegetty/quire-cli build` and the "Publish directory" as `_site`.

-8. Hit "Deploy Site."
+7. Hit "Deploy Site."
 Depending on the size of your project, this may take a few moments.
 Follow along with the build process (and check for errors) by navigating to "Publication Deploys" section and scrolling down to the "Deploy Log".

-9. You will be given a randomized default URL to preview your project.
-The site name will be formatted as `https://PROJECT-NAME.netlify.app/`.
+8. You will be given a randomized default URL to preview your project.
 Rename this URL by navigating to “Site settings” and changing the site name.
 You also have the option to buy a domain or set-up a domain you already own.
-Just make sure the URL matches the `url` in the `content/_data/publication.yaml` file.
+Once you've chosen a final URL, update the `url` in your `content/_data/publication.yaml` file to match.
+Commit that change and push it to GitHub.
+Netlify will redeploy the site, and the new URL will ensure all your images, stylesheets, and other assets load properly.

-10. Should you need to make any updates to your site, just merge the changes and Netlify will automatically update your preview link.
+Should you need to make any updates to your site, just merge the changes and Netlify will automatically update your preview link.
 You can check "Production Deploys" in the site overview section to these track changes.

 {{< q-class "box tip" >}}
 - Now that you have linked Netlify to your Github account, you'll see notifications about Netlify testing the site each time you submit a new pull request.
 If the checks pass, you can click the bottom-most link to launch a preview of your site.
 If the checks fail, there may be broken links, incorrect YAML, or other issues within your project files.